mberrishdev/repo-pulse-azure-devops-extension/README.md

    - Verify user has appropriate Git repository permissions
    - Check that required scopes are granted in extension manifest
    - Ensure user is member of the Azure DevOps project
+   - For pipeline triggering: Verify `vso.build_execute` scope is granted
+   - For draft publishing: Verify `vso.code_write` scope is granted

+6. **Pipeline triggering issues**
+   - Check if build definitions exist for the repository
+   - Verify user has "Queue builds" permission in Azure DevOps
+   - Ensure the source branch (default: master) exists in the repository
+   - Check browser console for detailed error messages

+7. **Draft publishing failures**
+   - Verify user has "Contribute to pull requests" permission
+   - Check if the PR is actually in draft status
+   - Ensure the PR is not already completed or abandoned

+8. **Approval status showing as "Unknown"**
+   - Check browser console for detailed reviewer analysis logs
+   - Verify that reviewers are properly assigned to the pull request
+   - Some PRs may not have reviewers assigned (shows as "Pending")

+9. **Favorites not persisting**
+   - Check if localStorage is enabled in the browser
+   - Favorites are stored per project - switching projects will show different favorites
+   - Clear browser cache if favorites appear corrupted

 ### Azure DevOps Server Compatibility
 - **Server 2019**: Supported with API version 3.0